 While AI isn’t new in career assistance, professional resume writers and job coaches have been around for decades.
 Now, it’s more automated.
 HR managers are aware that AI may write the resumes they review.
 This prompts tools like Toggl Hire to eliminate resume screening.

-To hire the best talent today, adapt your recruiting methods.
-Instead of testing candidates on tasks AI can handle, evaluate their skills through practical assignments or soft skills assessments.
-Modern tools like Toggl Hire offer anti-cheating measures to ensure fair assessments.
+If you’re looking to hire the best talent today, you have to change your recruiting methods.
+Instead of simply testing candidates on tasks that AI can handle easily, test their skills through practical assignments.
+Ask about their soft skills, and use modern tools like Toggl Hire.
+These can help with anti-cheating measures and fair evaluation.

-Despite concerns about AI usage, hiring teams are finding ways to use it beneficially.
-Companies like Mastercard use AI games to assess skills.
-T-Mobile uses AI to remove biased language from job descriptions.
+Concerns regarding AI use are increasing day by day, but the hiring teams are finding ways to use it in a good way.
+Let’s look at a few examples.
+Mastercard is using AI games to check the skills of their employees, and T-Mobile is using AI to remove any biased language from their job descriptions.

-In 2025, AI’s role will likely expand further.
-This will aid in drafting job descriptions and communicating with candidates.
+In 2025, we can expect AI’s role to advance much further.
+This can help in writing job descriptions and when communicating with candidates.

 Hiring in 2025: Smarter Strategies for a Changing Workforce.
 Source: CodeQuotient